designsystemau/steering-committee/README.md

-# committee
+# Committee

-Open Maintainer group for Australian Government Design System
+Open Maintainer group for Australian Government Design System.

+To participate in Design System Au Committee, please send an email to members@designsystemau.org.